 Recently, I was confronted with the question of what learning means to me.
-While trying to figure out the of best way to answer this question.
-Many thoughts came to my mind making it difficult to respond to the question right away.
+While trying to figure out the of best way to answer this question many thoughts came to my mind making it difficult to respond to the question the right away.

 First, I thought about the different types of learning I used when I was in school.
 Learning such as recording live lectures for subsequent review and making flash cards for reference purposes.
 Some of my teachers had connected with me.
 They were helpful and inspiring, and I learned a great deal from them.

 Other teachers were boring and failed to spark my interest, and consequently, I didn’t learn very much from them.
-While some of these instructors had a teaching method that played into my preferred learning style while others did not.
+Some instructors had a teaching method that played into my preferred learning style while others did not.

 Secondly, I thought about how my profession has influenced my learning process.
 The tremendous impact technology has made on my learning system, and the interactions and differences of others opinions and perspectives have served to bolster my business career by giving me additional insight.

 Carefully examining these two thoughts, I realized that there is more to learning than what I experienced in college.
 I became acutely aware of the fact that learning is an ever continuous process which is not limited to the learning styles I engaged in back in my school age years.
 I also came to know that learning is individualistic; the learning styles that will work for me may not work for you.